 The service is funded by the legal profession itself.
 In addition to receiving a percentage of the fee for the lawyer’s annual practicing certificate the Legal Ombudsman will also charge a case fee of £400 for each complaint that is accepted for investigation, but only where a firm has already had two complaints in the previous 12 months.

 It is still early days and it will be interesting to see how the LeO evolves.
 We will be carefully monitoring the situation as there is a close interplay between legal complaints (especially those against solicitors and barristers) and professional negligence claims against solicitors and other lawyers.
-We will therefore be interested to receive feedback from people using the LeO service.

 Alternatively if you want to pursue a solicitors negligence claim and would like free free initial guidance together with details of our No Win, No Fee funding scheme then call us on 0333 888 0404 or send us an email.